Greek music in Israel: History

 Greek-style bouzouki music became increasingly popular in the early 1960s.
-Aris San, a non-Jewish Greek singer who moved to Israel and became an Israeli citizen, was the driving spirit behind this trend.
+Aris San, a non-Jewish Greek singer who moved to Israel and became an Israeli citizen, was the driving spirit behind this trend, though uniquely he used an electric guitar rather than the bouzouki in his songs, giving them a rock-like sound.
 One of Aris San's hit songs was "Sigal" (lyrics by Yovav Katz).
 Aris San, who worked at the Zorba club in Jaffa, owned and opened by Shlomo Bachramov wrote songs for Aliza Azikri (Bahayim hakol over, Yesh ahava ata omer), that effectively broke down the barriers between Israeli song and the world of Greek and Mizrahi music.
 The songs of the iconic Greek singer Stelios Kazantzidis were translated into Hebrew and performed by the country's leading singers.

 Many of the songs of Stelios Kazantzidis have been translated into Hebrew and performed by Israeli singers.
 Yaron Enosh, an Israeli Radio broadcaster who often plays Greek music on his programs, described the singer's ability to combine joy with sorrow: "This is the task of music: to touch the entire range of feelings...Kazantzidis could do this; he played on all the strings."
 To the Greek Jews who immigrated to Israel, Kazantzidis was "the voice of the world they left behind, for good or for bad."
 According to the operator of Radio Agapi, a station that plays Greek music 24 hours a day, "Kazantzidis was the voice of the people, of the weary, the exploited, the betrayed.
 And the voice of the refugee and the emigre, too."